discourse/discourse-subscriptions/README.md

 ## What are Subscriptions?

-There are two core components to make subscriptions work for your Discourse application.
+Subscriptions are how you manage access to your content.
+There are two core components to make Subscriptions work for your Discourse application.
 These are **Products** and **Plans**.

 A Product describes what the user gets when they subscribe.
-It has a name and description and is associated with a Discourse user group.
+It has a *name* and *description* and most importantly, it is associated with a Discourse User Group.
+A product can have one or more plans.

 A Plan is how you charge your users for the Product.
 Plans have rates, billing intervals and trial periods.
 A Product may have multiple Plans.
-For example: a yearly and a monthly Plan.
+For example: a yearly and a monthly Plan with different pricing.
 You can't change plans much once they are created but you can archive them and create new ones.

-Together, Products and Plans make up subscriptions.
+Together, Products and Plans make up Subscriptions.

+It is **important to note** that untimately, your subscriptions are managed by the Stripe payment gateway.
+Stripe will handle the billing, etc at the required intervals and notify your Discourse Plugin when something happens.
+If you were to destroy your instance of Discourse, you will need to cancel all of your subscriptions manually with Stripe.

 ## How to set up your Discourse app for subscriptions.